|

 Addressing Trauma

 Addressing and healing from trauma is one of the most challenging but rewarding experiences of engaging in counseling in recovery.
 For me, I experienced trauma at a very early age.
 I was five years old when I had my first encounter with trauma.
 I was ill-equipped, and this theme carried out for the next 20 years.
 I held on to my traumatic experiences for over 20 years before I ever spoke about it.
-My dissociation cultivated resentment, guilt, shame, fear, and ultimately lead to further trauma long into my addiction.
+My dissociation cultivated resentment, guilt, shame, and fear and ultimately led to further trauma long into my addiction.

 Individual therapy not only opened up the door for my healing but also equipped me with the necessary tools to deal with my traumatic experiences.
 My therapist helped me to make the connection between why I continue to act out on situations the way that I do.
 She also did a great job of incorporating a plan to combat the barriers my trauma had on my recovery into our sessions.